 Tropical Fault Line Cake

-Fault line cakes, #Amirite?
-Well I’m late to the game, but it’s for a good reason, because usually with trends, I sit around and let everyone deplete their ideas before I come in and do my own thing.
+Tropical Fault line cake, #Amirite?
+Well, I’m late to the game, but it’s for a good reason, because usually with trends, I sit around and let everyone deplete their ideas before I come in and do my own thing.
 And I just love how gorgeous this one turned out.
 Don’t you just want this print on your wall or an armchair?
-This tropical cake is vanilla and lime flavoured and features a gorgeous tropical pattern with a fun buttercream and stencil technique!
+This tropical cake is vanilla and lime flavored and features a gorgeous tropical pattern with a fun buttercream and stencil technique!

 I love how much fun it is to make this cake!
 I’d never used stencils on a cake with buttercream before and I’d never seen it before.
 It’s almost as though I started a trend, because I did.
 You could say I set trends.
 I’m a trend setter.